1995 Antofagasta earthquake

+Seismic map of the earthquake.
+The epicenter is marked with a star.

 The 1995 Antofagasta earthquake occurred on July 30 at 05:11 UTC (01:11 local time) with a moment magnitude of 8.0 and a maximum Mercalli intensity of VII (Very strong).
 The Antofagasta Region in Chile was affected by a moderate tsunami, with three people killed, 58 or 59 injured, and around 600 homeless.
 Total damage from the earthquake and tsunami amounted to $1.791 million.

 Tectonic setting

 Chile lies along the oblique convergent boundary between the oceanic Nazca plate and the continental South American plate.
 Crustal deformation is primarily accommodated by two main types of faulting: strike slip and reverse faulting subduction zone earthquakes.
 Reverse faulting deformation is taken up by the Peru-Chile Trench, on which this earthquake occurred.
 Slip rate on the fault is 68-80 mm/yr, and as a result the subduction zone is responsible for many megathrust earthquakes in the region.
 Some of the largest recorded earthquakes ever recorded occurred in the area, such as the 1960 Valdivia earthquake, the 1730 Valparaíso earthquake, and the 1420 Caldera earthquake.
 Strike slip faulting is taken up the by the Liquiñe-Ofqui Fault.
 It is responsible for a 7.7 earthquake as part of the aftershock sequence of the 1960 Valdivia earthquake, and potentially was involved with the main rupture as well.